minsoeaung/confusion-client-react/README.md

 # confusion
-A single-page restaurant application built with the help of Coursera React Specialization Course.
+A single-page react application built with the help of [Full-Stack Web Development with React Specialization](https://www.coursera.org/specializations/full-stack-react) Course.
-It shows restaurant's available dishes and make users able to choose favorite dishes and comment them.
+It shows restaurant's available dishes and make users able to create account and then can add favorite dishes and comment them.
 The application is built on the React-Redux Architecture and using RESTful web services architecture ([Server Repository](https://github.com/minsoeaung/confusion-server)).

 ![homePage](https://i.ibb.co/8MDdyMJ/confusion-home-page.png)
+*In Home Page*

 ![favorites](https://i.ibb.co/09YyjyM/confusion-favorite.png)
+*In User's Favorite Dishes*

 ![comments](https://i.ibb.co/Fxp5tPV/confusion-comment.png)
+*In Dish Detail*

 ## Built with
 - [React](https://reactjs.org/)